 Zerba Cellars

 Zerba Cellars holds a Pearl 2 Star Prestige rating (2025) and operates along Oregon Route 11 in the Walla Walla Valley's southern reach near Milton-Freewater.
-The address places it firmly in the Oregon side of an appellation that crosses state lines, positioning Zerba within a peer set of estate producers working the region's volcanic and loess-deposit soils.
+The address places it firmly in the Oregon side of an appellation that crosses state lines, positioning Zerba within a comparable set of estate producers working the region's volcanic and loess-deposit soils.
 Visitors planning a Walla Walla circuit should account for it on the Oregon leg.

 Where Oregon Meets the Walla Walla Valley Floor